kpananjady/Accessibility-NYC-Schools/README.md

 __ __ __

+Analysis 2: MAPPING THE TREND

-Analysis 2: https://github.com/kpananjady/Accessibility-NYC-Schools/blob/master/ratings-city-analysis.qgz; see results in Screen Shot 2020-03-13 at 9.47.22 PM.png at https://github.com/kpananjady/Accessibility-NYC-Schools/blob/master/Screen%20Shot%202020-03-13%20at%209.47.22%20PM.png
+https://github.com/kpananjady/Accessibility-NYC-Schools/blob/master/ratings-city-analysis.qgz; see results in Screen Shot 2020-03-13 at 9.47.22 PM.png at https://github.com/kpananjady/Accessibility-NYC-Schools/blob/master/Screen%20Shot%202020-03-13%20at%209.47.22%20PM.png

 I have added a QJIS map of schools and their ratings across the city using my geolocated data and shapefiles.
 It clearly illustrates how Queens is doing better.
 Mapping will also allow me to check my data against demographic indicators in the census to see if there are patterns that account for ratings.